ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-syndication-feeds.md

 - **Display Label** If set to 'Yes', Label will be displayed next to the icon.
 - **Feed Format** Select the format for the Syndication Feed.

-## Quick Tips
+## Tips

 Not all menu items types actually provide for an RSS feed.
 Feeds are displayed on Category Blog and on Featured Articles menu types (probably others).
 On pages for which no feed is available this module will not display.